deepthoughtblog/blog/content/article/what-indexes-to-create-on-table.md

 While designing a software system that involves a database, this question inevitably pops up in the minds of software developers.
 Indexes improve the speed of data retrieval operations, and who wouldn't like their queries to be faster?
 Aside, database design is such an important decision in the lifetime of the software.
-Your application code is most likely to change over a few years, unlike your database schema is most likely to stay the same.<label for="sn-data-maturity" class="margin-toggle sidenote-number"></label>
+Your application code is most likely to change over a few years, unlike your database schema which is most likely to stay the same.<label for="sn-data-maturity" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-data-maturity" class="margin-toggle"/>
 <span class="sidenote">